Get more organic search traffic for your Shopify store

-Adding Recipe Schema.org metadata to your blog posts, pages, products, and collections in Shopify can improve how your page shows up in Google’s organic results.
+Adding Schema.org Recipe and Guided Recipe metadata to your blog posts, pages, products, and collections in Shopify can improve how your page shows up in Google’s organic results.

-JSON-LD for SEO supports the recipe type once you add some additional data to your page.
+JSON-LD for SEO supports both the recipe type and guided recipes once you add some additional data to your page.
 This will need to be done for each page you’d like to show up as a recipe.

 The example below uses a blog post but recipes can be added to different areas of Shopify such as blog posts, pages, collections, products, etc.